-For sample adults aged 18 and older, ARESTLESS reports responses to the question, "During the past 30 days, how often did you feel restless or fidgety?"
+For sample adults, ARESTLESS reports responses to the question, "During the past 30 days, how often did you feel restless or fidgety?"

 ARESTLESS is one of a series of six variables whose responses can be summed as a scale measuring nonspecific psychological distress over a 30-day recall period.
 This scale, developed by Ronald C. Kessler and known as the Kessler 6 Scale (K6), asks about six manifestations of nonspecific psychological distress.

 Kessler's instrument asks how often, during the past 30 days, the respondent felt: